Tata Steel: Issues in Southeast Asia

 In January 2019, citing debt issues and consistent losses, Tata Steel decided to sell a 70 percent stake in its S.E.
-Asia business (NatSteel and Tata Steel Thailand) to China's state-owned HBIS Group for $327 million, but eventually the deal fell through, with both companies citing regulatory issues.
+Asia business (NatSteel and Tata Steel Thailand) to China's state-owned HBIS Group for $327 million.
+However, the deal eventually fell through, with both companies citing regulatory issues.

 Later in 2019, Tata Group signed a memorandum of understanding with the Private Equity firm, Synergy Metals and Mining Fund for divestment of 70% shareholding in Tata Steel (Thailand) Public Company Ltd. (excluding NatSteel).

 In 2021, Tata Steel decided against divesting the Southeast Asian businesses, citing improvement in financials, including a reduction in total debt and an increase in the cash flow.
 This was confirmed through its regulatory filing, where Tata Steel reclassified its S.E.
 Asian assets from 'held for sale' to 'continuing operations'.

 In October 2021, Tata Steel announced the sale of its subsidiary, Natsteel Holdings Pte.
-Ltd to TopTip Holding Pte, a Singapore-based steel and iron ore trading company.
+Ltd to Top Tip Holding Pte, a Singapore-based steel and iron ore trading company.
 The deal was valued at $172 million (₹1,275 crore) and included two Singapore facilities and one Malaysian facility excluding the wire business in Thailand.